shreyaprabhu19/RAWS2021/README.md

 The integrated pulse profile of the Vela pulsar is obtained using the De-dispersed dynamic spectrum for north and south apertures.
 The obtained time period of the pulsar is 89 ms.

-The following figures show dynamics spectrum and the integrated pulse profile of Vela pulsar repectively.
+The following figures show dynamics spectrum and the integrated pulse profile of Vela pulsar obtained from the analysis.

 ![Power_spectrum](https://github.com/user-attachments/assets/c65cc995-3b5b-4d11-8018-32d4875d46b2)